 Another common reason IT projects fail is because of disastrously poor communication.
 Effective and efficient communication with all key stakeholders, including upper management, project teams, and customers (aka users) is vital to the success of a project.
 What is the plan, are there stage gates, is there required communication between the onsite engineer and Help Desk, what will users experience, will there be downtime, etc.

 Not allotting funds to a project can have serious consequences.
-Allocating insufficient budget for your project will result in less skilled resources, missing elements, and more frequent quality issues.
+Allocating an insufficient budget for your project will result in less skilled resources, missing elements, and more frequent quality issues.
 For a project to be successful, you must plan, implement and test, which all require enough resources to thoroughly complete.
 Cutting corners leads to project failure.

 Incompetent Project Managers